Van Heflin

 Emmett Evan "Van" Heflin Jr. (December 13, 1908 – July 23, 1971) was an American theatre, radio, and film actor.
 He played mostly character parts over the course of his film career, but during the 1940s had a string of roles as a leading man.
 Heflin won the Academy Award for Best Supporting Actor for his performance in Johnny Eager (1942).
-He also had memorable roles in Westerns such as Shane (1953), 3:10 to Yuma (1957), and Gunman's Walk (1958).
+He also had memorable roles in the westerns Shane (1953), 3:10 to Yuma (1957), and Gunman's Walk (1958).
+He portrayed a mentally disturbed airline passenger in the classic disaster film Airport (1970).

 Early life

 Heflin was born in Walters, Oklahoma, the son of Fanny Bleecker (née Shippey) and Dr. Emmett Evan Heflin, a dentist.
 He was of Irish and French ancestry.
 Heflin's sister was Daytime Emmy-nominated actress Frances Heflin (who married composer Sol Kaplan).
 Heflin attended Classen High School in Oklahoma City.
 One source says Long Beach Polytechnic High School.
-He also went to the University of Oklahoma, where he received a bachelor's degree in 1932 and was a member of Phi Delta Theta fraternity.
+He also went to the University of Oklahoma, where he earned a bachelor's degree in 1932, and was a member of Phi Delta Theta fraternity.
 He earned a master's degree in theater at Yale University.

-He was an accomplished seaman prior to his acting career and was in the military service during WWll.
+Prior to his acting career, Heflin was an accomplished seaman.

 Career

 Broadway

 Heflin began his acting career on Broadway in the late 1920s.
 He appeared in Mr. Moneypenny (1928), The Bride of Torozko (1934), The Night Remembers (1934), Mid-West (1936), and End of Summer (1936).
-The latter had a decent run and led to him being signed to a film contract by RKO Radio Pictures.
+After this, Katharine Hepburn helped him secure a film contract with RKO Radio Pictures and he did a screen test in New York.

 RKO

 Heflin made his film debut in A Woman Rebels (1936), opposite Katharine Hepburn, whom he played opposite in the stage version of The Philadelphia Story.
 He followed it with The Outcasts of Poker Flat (1937), billed third after Preston Foster and Jean Muir, and Flight from Glory (1937), a Chester Morris programmer where Heflin played an alcoholic pilot.

 Heflin was in Annapolis Salute (1937), then was given his first lead role in Saturday's Heroes (1937), playing a star quarterback.

 Heflin returned to Broadway for Western Waters (1937–38) and Casey Jones (1938), the latter for the Group Theatre and directed by Elia Kazan.

 In Hollywood Heflin had a support role in Back Door to Heaven (1939).
-He returned to Broadway where he played Macaulay Connor opposite Katharine Hepburn, Joseph Cotten and Shirley Booth in The Philadelphia Story, which ran for 417 performances from 1939–1940.
+He returned to Broadway where he played Macaulay Connor opposite Katharine Hepburn, Joseph Cotten and Shirley Booth in The Philadelphia Story, which ran for 417 performances from 1939 to 1940.
 It led to Heflin being offered a choice character part in the Errol Flynn western Santa Fe Trail (1940) at Warners, playing a villainous gun seller.
 The movie was a big hit.
-It also led to a contract offer from MGM.